 Don’t believe me?
 Numbers don’t lie.

-In the main ZIP of the Heights, 77008, there are now 21 dentist offices ready and willing to fill whatever holes you have in your teeth.
+In the main ZIP of the Heights, 77008, there are now 21 dentist offices like this Dentist Fort Wayne ready and willing to fill whatever holes you have in your teeth.
 In the Oak Forest/Garden Oaks ZIP, 77018, you have another 18 dentists holding miniature spears ready to scrape some tartar.

 If your math is off this morning, that means we have 39 dentists in an area that takes about 15 minutes to drive in any possible direction.
 By my best estimation, we have 39 dental offices in a 22-square-mile radius.
 And that doesn’t even include the new ones opening soon.